-In microscaling formats, quantization and scaling operations should be applied along the dot-product dimensions---the inner dimension in a matrix multiplication operation---as this is more hardware friendly.
-The backward pass requires transposed tensors, thus each tensor must have two different quantized representations for forward and backward pass.
+In microscaling formats, quantisation and scaling operations should be applied along the dot-product dimensions---the inner dimension in a matrix multiplication operation---as this is more hardware friendly.
+The backward pass requires transposed tensors, thus each tensor must have two different quantised representations for forward and backward pass.
 This breaks the chain rule, which is believed to reduce model accuracy~\cite[Sec.~4.3]{nvid25} and introduce gradient bias~\cite[Sec.~3.4]{cxzc25}.
-To ensure a consistent quantization in both passes, NVIDIA et al.~\cite{nvid25} propose a 2D $16\times 16$ scaling factor for model parameter tensors in NVFP4 MPT.
-Nascimento~et~al.~\cite{npfl23} advocate a similar approach, which they call direct block floating point (DBFP), in the context of block floating-point encodings for training convolutional neural networks.
-They use 2D quantization for input activation and neural gradient tensors, reducing the number of required quantizers, which are performed using SR. Chen~et~al.~(with~\cite{cxzc25} for MXFP$4$ and~\cite{cxzbrzc25} for NVFP$4$) argue for keeping the smaller 1D quantization dimension, which reduces quantization error, and instead applying a \emph{double quantization} procedure based on SR, which ensures unbiased gradient estimates.
+To ensure a consistent quantisation in both passes, NVIDIA et al.~\cite{nvid25} propose a 2D $16\times 16$ scaling factor for model parameter tensors in NVFP4 MPT.
+Nascimento~et~al.~\cite{npfl23} advocate a similar approach, called direct block floating point, in the context of block floating-point encodings for training convolutional neural networks.
+They use 2D quantisation for input activation and neural gradient tensors, reducing the number of required quantisers, which are performed using SR. Chen~et~al.~(with~\cite{cxzc25} for MXFP$4$ and~\cite{cxzbrzc25} for NVFP$4$) argue for keeping the smaller 1D quantisation dimension, which reduces quantisation error, and instead applying an unbiased gradient \emph{double quantisation} procedure based on SR.

 In the parameter update phase, parameter gradients can also be used in low precision.
-Converting them with SR removes bias and stabilizes the descent procedure, but the benefits diminish once the gradients become too small relative to the quantization noise/variance (see~\cite[Sec.~4.1]{cfbs25} for a theoretical analysis).
-Switching to higher precision---for instance, bfloat16---at the end of training may helps close the gap with full high-precision training, as encouraged by NVIDIA~\cite[Appx.~D]{nvid25}.
-Using a similar SR-quantization setup, Liu~et~al.~\cite[Thm.~1]{lagc25} argue that a large batch size can compensate for reduced precision during backpropagation, mitigating SR-induced variance from per-sample operations.
+Converting them with SR removes bias and stabilises the descent procedure, but the benefits diminish once the gradients become too small relative to the quantisation noise/variance (see~\cite[Sec.~4.1]{cfbs25} for a theoretical analysis).
+Switching to higher precision---for instance, bfloat16---at the end of training may help close the gap with full high-precision training, as encouraged by NVIDIA~\cite[Appx.~D]{nvid25}.
+Using a similar SR-quantisation setup, Liu~et~al.~\cite[Thm.~1]{lagc25} argue that a large batch size can compensate for reduced precision during backpropagation, mitigating SR-induced variance from per-sample operations.

 \myparagraph{Neuromorphic Computing} Neuromorphic computing uses biological neuron-like models: the state is represented by trains of spike times and the learning happens through the plasticity of synaptic connections.
 Neuron models and plasticity are approximated by Ordinary Differential Equations (ODEs) solved in fixed-precision arithmetic on digital neuromorphic computers or by analogue circuits.
 In 2025, several authors have reported the use of SR in neuromorphic computing.